turol/smaaDemo/foreign/imgui/docs/README.md

 ### Usage

-**The core of Dear ImGui is self-contained within a few platform-agnostic files** which you can easily copy and compile into your application/engine.
+**The core of Dear ImGui is self-contained within a few platform-agnostic files** which you can easily compile in your application/engine.
 They are all the files in the root folder of the repository (imgui.cpp, imgui.h, imgui_demo.cpp, imgui_draw.cpp etc.).

 **No specific build process is required**.
 You can add the .cpp files to your existing project.